UDASE-CHiME2023/reverberant-LibriCHiME-5-metadata/data_creation.md

         - Compute the gain for scaling the reverberant speech signal to reach the above-sampled SNR.
         - Scale the reverberant speech signal.
     - Sum the scaled reverberant speech signals and the noise signal.
-    - In case of clipping, normalize speech, noise and mixture by the same factor to avoid clipping.
+    - In case of clipping, normalize speech, noise and mixture by the same factor to avoid clipping and preserve SNR.

 ## TODO